wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 ---
 How you get your data into Tanzu Observability by Wavefront depends on your use case, but you have many options.
 You can use one of the supported integrations, or you can instrument your application and send data directly.

-Watch this video to listen to Wavefront co-founder Clement Pang talk about getting data in:
+Watch this video to listen to Wavefront co-founder Clement Pang talk about data ingestion:

 <p><a href="https://www.youtube.com/watch?v=lhrtPSqn8-c&index=2&list=PLmp0id7yKiEdaWcjNtGikcyqpNcPNbn_K"><img src="/images/v_data_into_wavefront.png" style="width: 700px;" alt="getting data into wavefront"/></a>
 </p>